Nallathambi (1949 film): Reception

 The film was a commercial failure and a critical success.
 Its songs became hits and were popular.
 The musical skit "Kindanar Kalatchepam" became popular.
 To offset the financial loss of his backers, NSK announced a new film project titled Thambithurai to be written by Annadurai.
 However furious with the changes made to his Nallathambi script, Annadurai refused to work with NSK again.

 Soundtrack

 The music was composed by C. R. Subbaraman.
 Lyrics by Udumalai Narayana Kavi and K. P. Kamatchi.
 Singers are N. S. Krishnan, T. A. Mathuram and P. Bhanumathi.
-Playback singers are Ghantasala, C. S. Jayaraman, M. M. Mariayappa and M. L. Vasanthakumari.
+Playback singers are Ghantasala, C. S. Jayaraman, M. M. Mariyappa and M. L. Vasanthakumari.